ldionne/nstl/README.md

 * Put the _deref_ operator in the operators, and add a subscript operator.

-* Refactor the concepts currently implemented and fix them so they correspond to the SGI concepts (or other concepts, if we can find better) where needed.
+* Refactor the concepts currently implemented and fix them so they correspond to the boost concepts where needed.

 * Find a way to give O(1) access to the native operators in the metatypes.